Lake County Public Library seeks to provide a safe and enjoyable space for learning, reading, and gathering within the community.

 1115 Harrison Avenue

-Leadville, Colorado 80461.
+Leadville, Colorado 80461

 The Appeal Letter does not need to follow any particular format, but must include the decision(s) appealed and the reason(s) the Appellant thinks each decision is wrong.
 The Appellant must write on the envelope the word “APPEAL.”

 As soon as the Appeal Letter is received at the Library, the Library Director shall forward it, unopened, to the Secretary of the LCPL Board of Trustees, who shall distribute a copy of the appeal letter to each Board member so that the Board can consider the appeal at its first reasonable opportunity.
-The Board shall not, nor shall it be required to, hold a special meeting to considerer the Appellant’s appeal.
+The Board shall not, nor shall it be required to, hold a special meeting to consider the Appellant’s appeal.

 In reaching a decision whether to affirm, modify or reverse the revocation of library privileges, the Board of Trustees may ask the Appellant and any other persons with knowledge of the matters involved in the appeal to testify at the Board meeting at which the Board considers the appeal.
 The Board shall not be bound by any formal rules of evidence or procedure.